 - Blend the wet ingredients together until smooth.

 - Mix the dry ingredients together in a large bowl, then add the liquid.

 - Mix well, making sure that everything is completely incorporated.
 (The mix will be quite wet.)

 - Knead for a couple of minutes, then divide the dough into 8 equal parts.

-- Place a vaguely sausage-shaped piece of the sausage dough onto the centre of the long edge of each piece of foil, and roll up into a sausage shape.
+- Place a vaguely sausage-shaped piece of the dough onto the centre the foil, along one of the edges, then roll up into a sausage shape.
 Twist the ends tightly.

 - Place into the steamer, reduce the heat, and steam for 40 minutes.

 - Once cooked, remove the sausages from the steamer, and set aside to cool.

 - Put the sausages, still wrapped, in the ‘fridge for at least five hours to firm up.
 Overnight is better.

 - Gently fry for a few minutes on each side (I recommend either a non-stick skillet or a cast-iron one, brushed with a little oil).
 If you're going to use the sausages in a casserole, or with a sauce, etc., there's no need to fry – simply add them to your dish five minutes before the end of the cooking time to warm through.